Web Standards & Guidelines

 As a diverse, urban university, the many schools and departments within Virginia Commonwealth University offer unique cultures and perspectives.
 Each individual department and school reflects that variation.
 The web publishing guidelines have been established to accommodate the individuality of each unit's websites, while sustaining a consistent university environment with standard visual elements and an accessible experience throughout the VCU domain.

 Adhering to the VCU web standards & guidelines for your website will help:

-- and establish consistency among the many unique school and departmental websites.
+- establish consistency among the many unique school and departmental websites

-The web standards and guidelines laid out on the following pages are a good starting point for making your sites more usable and accessible to visitors.
+The web standards and guidelines are a good starting point for making your sites more usable and accessible to visitors.
 This site only brushes the surface on many of the best practices covered - see the additional resources to delve deeper.

 These guidelines are continually updated to stay current with the developing technology landscape.
 New additions and edits are first discussed in the Web Users Group and recorded on the History page.

 The amount of requirements a website must comply with is relative to the scope/intention of the website.